Change How You Age: Anti-Aging Top 10 For Your 30’s

 By your thirties, the sun damage you got as a child and teenager starts to show up as brown irregular sunspots, at times accompanied by redness and broken blood vessels.
 Birth control pills or pregnancy combined with sun exposure can precipitate a condition called melasma, or “mask of pregnancy,” which causes splotches of brown pigment.

 One of the hallmarks of youth is a clear complexion, without distracting spots and discoloration.
 Interestingly, studies have shown that the perception of youth is more influenced by having clear, glowing skin, than the absence of wrinkles.
 When you have dull skin with brown splotches all over your face, you don’t feel as if you have good skin.

-Some people, especially with those with melasma, will need additional treatment with hydroquinone (HQ).
-Over the counter hydroquinone creams are minimally effective.
+Some people, especially those with melasma, will need additional treatment with hydroquinone (HQ).
+Over-the-counter hydroquinone creams are minimally effective.
 Prescription HQ creams are stronger and are usually more effective for melasma.

 - Treat sun damage and pigment with chemical peels or SilkPeel

 Deep exfoliation with glycolic acid chemical peels or SilkPeel helps to remove the dull, damaged surface layer, reducing some pigment abnormalities, increasing collagen production, smoothing fine lines, and restoring a youthful glow.
 Treatments are done in the dermatologist’s office with minimal or no downtime.
 A treatment series of 6-8 peels are usually performed, followed by intermittent sessions to maintain results.